Khawaja Muhammad Islam

 Khawaja Muhammad Islam is a politician from Faisalabad, Pakistan.
 He is affiliated with Pakistan Muslim League (N) and served as city president.
 He is a member of Pakistan Muslim League (N) provincial organising committee.

 A businessman, who has been a Member of Provincial Assembly of Punjab between 1993 and 1996, and between 1997 and 1999; and has returned to the Punjab Assembly for a fourth term in general election of 2013.
 He has visited United Kingdom, Japan, India, Hong Kong, Bangkok and Malaysia.
 He represents PP-72 (Faisalabad-XXII).

 On July 18, 2013, the Supreme Court of Pakistan, initiated criminal proceedings against Islam for holding a fake degree.
 His victory notification from PP-72 was also suspended.

+Early life and education

+Khawaja Muhammad Islam child of Mr Muhammad Noise (late) was born on September 13, 1953 at Faisalabad and could be a graduate in Trade Organization.

+Political career

+He was elected to Punjab Assembly in the 1993 Pakistani General Election.

+He re-was elected to Punjab Assembly in the 1997 Pakistani General Election.

+He re-was elected to Punjab Assembly in the 2008 Pakistani General Election.

+He re-was elected to Punjab Assembly in the 2013 Pakistani General Election.

+On July 18, 2013, the Supreme Court of Pakistan, started criminal procedures against Islam for holding a fake degree.
+His triumph notice from PP-72 was moreover suspended.